In our final article in our series on clinical evidence, we’re going to consider case studies and when to use them in your writing.

 Different types of case studies

-Exploratory case studies explore the environment around an intervention that does not have a clear, single set of outcomes.
+Exploratory studies explore the environment around an intervention that does not have a clear, single set of outcomes.

 They are often used in relatively new fields of research or scientific investigation.

-These types of case studies collect information without changing the environment to demonstrate associations or relationships between objects in the natural environment.
+These types of studies collect information without changing the environment to demonstrate associations or relationships between objects in the natural environment.

 This helps obtain information about the naturally occurring behaviour or other characteristics of a particular group.